Ever wondered if there’s a difference between hiking and trekking? There is. Let’s explore those differences.

 - Following on from tip 4, get fit!
 Your body, and mind, will thank you.
 It is possible to hike whilst unfit.
 In fact, using hiking as the basis for fitness is a great idea as it’s low impact and ‘training’ sessions can be long, or short.
 But treks demand a higher level of fitness to cope with the demands on your body.
 Jake and I have a useful starting guide on how to get hiking fit in the gym.

 - Emergency comms will be of the highest importance when you’re in the middle of nowhere!
 And don’t be tempted to rely on your smart phone as many remote regions have poor, to zero, cell coverage.
-We recommend devices such as the McMurdo FastFind PLB, Garmin InReach (or Mini).
+We recommend devices such as the McMurdo FastFind PLB, and Garmin InReach (or Mini).
 If you need SMS-type services and email, consider an Iridium GO!

 Notable treks you’ve probably heard of

 We’ve attempted to go as in-depth as possible without confusing people and a good way to understand the differences between hiking vs trekking is to look at some examples of routes that can be classed as treks.
-Here are are few epics:
+Here are few epics:

 - Mount Everest base camp.
 A tough 12 day journey that climbs through 4000m of elevation to hit the starting point of the route to the ‘top of the world’.
-This is one of those routes where knowing your physical limits, being fit and able to carry a heavy load up what is a really big hill is key!
-Obviously, this isn’t an impossible trek to complete, but people have died through, amongst other reasons, lack of preparation.
+This is one of those routes where knowing your physical limits, being fit, and able to carry a heavy load up what is a really big hill is key!
+Obviously, this isn’t an impossible trek to complete, but people have died through, amongst other reasons, a lack of preparation.

 - The Pennine way.
 Staring in Scotland, the route heads pretty much south until reaching the Peak District in England, this classic trekking route covers 268 miles and takes in stunning views across both borders.
 It’s also the oldest of the British National Trails and, although formally established in 1969, some sections date back to the Bronze Age.